Timothée Chalamet’s net worth and most expensive things he owns

 Dune: Another success story

 Dune (2021) was one of the major turning points in Chalamet’s career.
-Not only did it do great box-office business, grossing over USD 402 million (RM1.8 billion approx.), but also received incredible critical applause.
+Not only did it do great box-office business, grossing over USD 402 million, but also received incredible critical applause.
 The Denis Villeneuve film won six out of the 10 Academy Awards it was nominated for, five BAFTA Awards, and one Golden Globe Award.

 Chalamet played the lead, Paul Atreides, a young man who lives on the desert planet Arrakis with his family.
 It is based on Frank Herbert’s 1965 sci-fi novel of the same name.

 Wondering how much the actor made from Dune?
-While there are no official figures, reports suggest a ballpark amount of USD 2 million (RM9.2 million approx.).
+While there are no official figures, reports suggest a ballpark amount of USD 2 million.
 He is slated to appear in Dune: Part 2 as well.

 His upcoming projects